-To request a student academic situation, change, please contact the Director of Education/Campus Director at (626) 808-0215.
-To request a work situation change, please contact the Director of Education/Campus Director at (626) 808-0215.
+To request a student academic situation, change, please contact the President at (626) 808-0215.
+To request a work situation change, please contact the President at (626) 808-0215.

 Procedures for Campus Disciplinary Action in case of an Alleged Sex Offense